 Of course, these were all in my brain.
-I didn’t do anything about the disparity of this world.
-I am still living the privileged life.
+I didn’t do anything about the disparity in this world.
+I am still living a privileged life.
 I still question whether or not the internal conflict and depression I had to go through because of my new beliefs were valid, but I was able to move on.

 See you in my next story about deciding to overcome this conflict I have for 3 years now.
 I also wrote about the effects of being ungrateful and focusing mostly on the negative on my post, Don’t Take Anything For Granted.